 For three years I was employed as researcher, writer and director at Marco Polo Film AG in Heidelberg, an internationally renowned production company for natural history film.
 Film projects there took me e.g. to Madagascar, the Gobi desert and Eastern Germany.

 In recent years me and my partner, the well known and very successful camera operator Roland Gockel, have been producing award winning documentaries for German, Austrian, and French public television, as well as for the international market.
 For example "A Rhino's Life" (NDR, NHK, ORF, arte 2022), "Dormouse Detectives" (BR, arte, MDR 2022), "Fox and the City" for NDR Doclights, rbb and arte, "Penguin City" for NDR Doclights, "Wächter der Wale" for BR, and "Creekwalker" for 360° GEO Reportage (arte).
-We are currently working on a natural history film about city and rural foxes in Germany for NDR, rbb, and arte.

 Roland is a very experienced, well travelled camera operator.
 His cinematographic work is focused on natural history filming for blue chip as well as reportage style wildlife and nature documentaries.
 Roland's brilliant and powerful footage gives visual life to a large number of German as well as international TV and movie productions.

 Last year his camera work alone was nominated for more than ten awards at various international film festivals.
 In addition to his filming skills Roland is an excellent photographer.
 His pictures are often delivered as press material to broadcasters and he has been published in high gloss magazines such as GEO a number of times already.